Toronto Police Service: Funding

-As an agency of the City of Toronto, the annual funding level is established by a vote of the Toronto City Council in favour of the year's proposed budget.
-In 2022, TPS requested a budget of $1.1 billion.
+As an agency of the City of Toronto, the annual funding level is established by a vote of the Toronto City Council in favor of the year's proposed budget.
+In 2023, TPS requested a budget of $1.16 billion.

 Oversight

-The actions of the Toronto Police are examined by the Special Investigations Unit, a civilian agency responsible for investigating circumstances involving police and civilians that have resulted in a death, serious injury, or allegations of sexual assault.
+The actions of the Toronto Police are examined by the Special Investigations Unit, a civilian agency responsible for investigating incidents involving police and civilians that have resulted in a serious injury, death or allegations of sexual assault.
 The SIU is dedicated to maintaining one law, ensuring equal justice before the law among both the police and the public.
 They assure that the criminal law is applied appropriately to police conduct, as determined through independent investigations, increasing public confidence in the police services.
-Complaints involving police conduct that do not result in a serious injury or death must be referred to the appropriate police service or to another oversight agency, such as the Ontario Civilian Commission.
+Complaints involving police conduct that do not result in a serious injury or death must be referred to the appropriate police service or another oversight agency, such as the Ontario Civilian Commission.

 Operations

 Toronto Police Headquarters is located at 40 College Street, near Bay Street in downtown Toronto.
-The former headquarters at Jarvis Street was turned into a museum (which was subsequently re-located to the current headquarters).
+The former headquarters at Jarvis Street was turned into a museum (which was subsequently relocated to the current headquarters).
 The present site was once home to the Toronto YMCA.
 The sign over the main entrance still reads "Metropolitan Toronto Police Headquarters" and displays the emblem of Metropolitan Toronto (which was dissolved in 1998).
 Since 2007, the sign also displays the current emblem of the Toronto Police Service.

-The Toronto Police Service has approximately 5,400 uniformed officers/under cover officers and 2,500 civilian employees.
+The Toronto Police Service has approximately 5,400 uniformed officers/undercover officers and 2,500 civilian employees.
 Its officers are among the best paid in Canada.
 In October 2008, the Toronto Police Service was named one of Greater Toronto's Top Employers by Mediacorp Canada Inc., which was announced by the Toronto Star newspaper.

 The Toronto Police Service is divided into two field areas and 17 divisions (police stations or precincts):